preneond/IBMCloud-Kubernetes-helloworld/README.md

 # IBMCloud Kubernetes Tutorial
-Tutorial how to create a docker image, upload the image on *IBM Container Registry* and deploy it on IBM Kubernetes Services.
+Tutorial how to build a docker image, upload the image on *IBM Container Registry* and deploy it on IBM Kubernetes Services.

 ## 1. Writing a Hello World app
 Lets use a simple hello world web app  `src/server.js`